llnl/benchpark/docs/FAQ.rst

 How to move the Benchpark bootstrap location from the home directory
 --------------------------------------------------------------------

-Remove your current bootstrap in home and then use the ``benchpark bootstrap --location /path/to/new/bootstrap`` to set your preferred location.
+Remove your current bootstrap in home (``~``) and then use: ``benchpark configure`` to set your preferred location.

 ::

     rm -rf ~/.benchpark
+    benchpark configure --bootstrap-location /my/path
-    benchpark bootstrap --location /my/path
+    benchpark bootstrap

 benchpark will save this location, and you can optionally set a new bootstrap location for each clone of benchpark, or reuse the same location.